skeletonlabs/skeleton/.changeset/fast-pugs-tan.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: ensure styling is applied properly to the lock icon for the stepper component
+bugfix: ensure styling is applied properly to the lock icon within the stepper component